Lucad44/tschuss/README.md

 The default path for the config file is `~/.config/tschuss/tschuss.conf`, but you can set any path via the `--config-file` command line option, altough not recommended.

 For all the options with the *optional* tag, a default setting will be used if none is found in the config file.
-Instead, the program will be aborted for missing/invalid values W/O the *optional* tag.
+Instead, the program will be aborted for missing/invalid config values W/O the *optional* tag.

 Here's a full list of all the options: